Child psychotherapy: Group art therapy

 Art therapy can be implemented as a holistic therapeutic practice for child cancer patients as well (effecting 1 in 285 children in the US; 15,980 children each year).
 Given the alleviating effects that are addressed by this method, children were better able to discuss their needs and emotions to their family members and healthcare team.
 The results of this study conveyed that art therapy lead to improved emotional and mental well-being and improved communication skills.

 Parent–child interaction therapy (PCIT)

-This approach is meant to assist parents whom have children ages 2–7 years old who are prone to disruptive behaviors and emotional difficulties.
+Parent–child interaction therapy is meant to assist parents whom have children ages 2–7 years old who are prone to disruptive behaviors and emotional difficulties.
 Parent–child therapy utilizing two stages, each possessing their own goals and characteristics to create this approach.
 Beginning with child-directed interaction (CDI), parents learn skills such as praise, verbal reflection, imitation, behavioral description, and enjoyment, to achieve the goal of warm and secure parenting styles.
 Parent-Directed interaction (PDI), the second phase, seeks to decrease the original disruptive behaviors exhibited by the child.
 Both phases are designed to be coached by the therapist via another room while the parent interacts with their child.
 This review found that certain cultural values may impede or contribute to the progress of this approach.

+Challenges of child psychotherapy

+Disregarding suppressed behaviors

+Therapeutic interventions among children and adolescents are subject to specific challenges, many of which stem from the reliance of family members as a result of the clients lack of independency at the current stage in their lives.
+Unlike adult psychotherapy, it is rare for a client to seek treatment themselves in child psychotherapy.
+The involvement of parents in treatment referral often leads to the frequent disregard suppressed behavioral or emotional problems such as anxiety and depression with the majority of referrals relating to disruptive behaviors.

+Lack of motivation

+The child-parent dynamic in psychotherapy also has the tendency to increase disagreements regarding treatment processes.
+Children may be hesitant to accept the idea of undergoing psychotherapy if they were forced into it by a third party.
+This reluctancy to abide by a psychotherapeutic schedule contributes to the challenge of retaining clients in treatment as 40%-60% of children and adolescents end up dropping out due to demotivation.

+Problems of reporting styles

+Many challenges associated with child psychotherapy derive from inefficient reports of client symptoms.
+The methods provided for obtaining information of symptoms typically involve questionnaires and interviews that may affect how the client will answer.
+Important characteristics of symptoms such as duration and intensity may not be reliable if the client omits crucial information out of fear or risk of embarrassment.